 - Be aware and alert.
 Keep your eyes and ears open for discriminatory comments and behaviors.
 Call them out and confront them when you do.

 - Listen well.
-Black, minority, and POC colleagues may have a different perspective to share.
+Black, minority, and POC colleagues may have different perspectives to share.

 - Read anti-racism books and undergo racial bias training.
 A little training goes a long way!